EthanDGee/multiprocessed-resolution-theorem-prover/docs/report.typ

 == Results
 === Benchmarking Solution

 There currently exists no common benchmark for RTP algorithms.
-This is for a variety of reasons, but most importantly comparing speed isn't too common of a problem.
-RTP is more result oriented than anything else, so perfrormance isn't as saught after of a metric.
-So with that being said I created the following function that generates a set of clause of size \'n\'.
-It works be creating a chain of clauses that all reduce into each other so that we can guarantee there are resolutions that result from the process.
-We then add one negated conclusion to serve as our final case, this is what completes the chain.
-Critically in order to better mimic real world performance the clauses are shuffled.
+This is for a variety of reasons, but most importantly, comparing speed isn't too common of a problem.
+RTP is more result-oriented than anything else, so performance isn't as sought after of a metric.
+So with that being said, I created the following function that generates a set of clauses of size 'n'.
+It works by creating a chain of clauses that all reduce into each other so that we can guarantee there are resolutions that result from the process.
+We then add one negated conclusion to serve as our final case; this is what completes the chain.
+Critically, in order to better mimic real world performance, the clauses are shuffled.

 ```java
 public Example nSizedExample(int n) {